Darxo/Hardened/README.md

 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - Improve formatting of **Nimble** and **Poise** perk desriptions
+- The tooltips of your attributes now display your Base Attribute value and the difference between that Base value and your current value

 ## Fixes

+### Reforged

 - **Discovered Talent** can no longer be picked while you have any pending attribute level-ups.
 As a result it can no longer be used to transform pending artificial level-ups (Gifted, Blue Vial, Veteran Level-Ups) into ones that scale with stars

+### Vanilla

 - Parties on the world map are no longer hidden after loading a game, while the game is still paused
+- You can no longer do two Arenas during the same day

 # Requirements